The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 - For infants, Baha’u’llah revealed this prayer:

 - One healing prayer not generally found in most Baha’i prayer books is one that Baha’u’llah also revealed during his imprisonment in Akka.
-This “barracks’ prayer” was for the very ill believers who were with him.
+This “barracks’ prayer,” cited by Hasan Balyuzi in “King of Glory,” was for the very ill believers who were with him.
 As a result, fatalities ceased:

 - The beautiful Baha’i “Long Healing Prayer” is very powerful.
 It was also revealed in Arabic by Baha’u’llah in the Akka prison.
 The English translation was realized by Habib Taherzadeh and a committee, and published by the Universal House of Justice in 1980.
 Its talismanic nature is very comforting, while imploring God to heal “every sick, diseased, and poor one.”
 It begins, “He is the Healer, the Sufficer, the Helper, the All-Forgiving, the All-Merciful.”
 The complete version in English may be read here.
 My favorite musical version is by Christina Frith and is entitled “He is the Healer,” available on iTunes.